Gumboot Soup: Singles

-Four of the track's songs would be released as promotional singles before the album's release.
-These included All Is Known and Beginner's Luck which were released together on December 13th, 2017, Greenhouse Heat Death which was released on the 19th, and The Last Oasis which was released on the 20th.
+Four of the album's songs would be released as promotional singles before the album's release.
+These were "All Is Known" and "Beginner's Luck" which were released together on December 13th, 2017, "Greenhouse Heat Death" which was released on the 19th, and "The Last Oasis" which was released on the 20th.

 Track listing

 Vinyl releases have tracks 1–6 on Side A, and tracks 7–11 on Side B.